 May to the middle of July is peak season for hotels and cruise ship arrivals.

-The end of June and the beginning of July is the famed period of very long days known as the white Nights, when the sun barely sets.
-This is not to be confused with the Mariinsky White Nights Opera, symphony and ballet Festival that runs from the end of May to the middle of July.
-In 2016 there were over 160 performances across three stages featuring international stars.
+The end of June and the beginning of July is the famed period of very long days known as the White Nights, when the sun barely sets.
+This is not to be confused with the Mariinsky White Nights Opera, Symphony and Ballet Festival that runs from the end of May to the middle of July.

 The cultural scene of ballet and opera takes a break from the middle of July, sometime right up to the very end of September when the leading arts companies go on tour, so if your dream is to see Swan Lake on the stage of the Mariinsky, this is not the time to go.
 The weather in July and August can occasionally get very hot with temperatures in the 80’s.